 Spend another night back in Rapid City tonight; if you get in early enough, take some time to stop by Art Alley (a street art-filled alley between 6th and 7th streets downtown), or maybe visit Firehouse Brewing Co.
 (South Dakota's oldest brewery, which is housed inside a historic firehouse).

 Total driving time: 1.5-2 hours

 Entry fees: Wind Cave National Park: $10-$12 for a cave tour; Crazy Horse Memorial: $30

 Where to stay in Rapid City: Again, I recommend checking out either the The Rushmore Hotel & Suites or the Hotel Alex Johnson, both of which have central locations in downtown Rapid City.
-Or you can look at this central apartment or this private loft if you're prefer a rental.
+Or you can look at this stylish 2-bedroom apartment, or this luxurious bungalow if you prefer a rental.

 Day 5: Devils Tower (Bear Lodge)

 Today it's time to bid farewell to South Dakota and head over the state line into Wyoming.
 The main stop today will be at Devils Tower National Monument, which was the very first National Monument in the United States.